 The stair step reserving of Workers Comp is an age-old concern of any party to an insurance or TPA policy.
-If loss reserves are raised by increments in order to cover the cost of claims expense as they happen, the term stair stepping comes i to use.
+If loss reserves are raised by increments to cover the cost of claims expenses as they happen, the term stair stepping comes into use.
 If the claim reserves were to be charted, the resulting graph would look like stair steps.
 This can also be known as reserve creep.

 The slang term amongst adjusters is reserving to pay bills or the next TTD payment.

 Doing this to reserves is very harmful for many reasons:

 - Self-insureds will not have an accurate Loss Development Factor (LDF)

 - Self-insured clients will not budget properly for future payments

 - Will cause actuarial or statistical work to have a built-in error

 - Use up the adjuster’s time by constantly having to take time to increase reserves in the system